An Overview of Lung Cancer in Farmington and Albuquerque

 An early detection tool, lung cancer screening is used to clear patients of any sign of the disease.
 No family medical history or symptoms are required to be screened.
 But because clinical professionals understand that early detection is the leading way to defeat lung cancer, we deploy low-dose computed tomography (low-dose CT scan or LDCT).
 Using low-level radiation, the body is scanned to detect lung cancer with high-quality images.
 At XRANM, we provide same-day imaging services because we know you need answers.
 Our dedication to caring supports your peace of mind.

-XRANM offers leading-edge lung cancer screening in Albuquerque and Farmington.
+XRANM offers leading-edge lung cancer screening in Farmington and Albuquerque.
 For over 65 years, we’ve been providing New Mexico patients and doctors patient-centered care at our advanced clinics here.
 Over the last 2 decades, we’ve introduced diagnostics that weren’t available in New Mexico, improving radiology in the state to make sure patients here receive the highest quality of clinical assistance and precipitous detection of diseases like lung cancer.

 Should I Be Screened?